Azure/azure-sdk-for-go/sdk/security/keyvault/azsecrets/autorest.md

       to: UpdateSecretProperties

   # rename fields
-  - where-model: Secret
-    rename-property:
-      from: kid
-      to: KeyID
-  - where-model: RestoreSecretParameters
-    rename-property:
-      from: value
+  - from: swagger-document
-      to: SecretBackup
+    where: $.definitions.RestoreSecretParameters.properties.value
+    transform: $["x-ms-client-name"] = "SecretBackup"

   # remove type DeletionRecoveryLevel, use string instead
   - from: models.go